 Bringing critical wastewater management services to Royston and Union Bay

 The proposed Sewer Extension South Project will move wastewater from homes and businesses in Union Bay and Royston through a new sewer pipe where it will connect to the Comox Valley Sewer Service, creating a regional approach for the treatment of wastewater.
-This new regional system will also serve Union Bay Estates and K’ómoks First Nation Treaty Settlement Lands, for which development and economic growth will be an important part of reconciliation.
+This new regional system will also serve Union Bay Estates and K’ómoks First Nation Southlands, for which development and economic growth will be an important part of reconciliation.

 In June 2022, it was agreed that planning for this project should be rolled into the Comox Valley Liquid Waste Management Plan (LWMP) to be submitted to the province as an addendum in early 2024.
 Public Advisory and Technical Advisory Committees have been established to help develop the addendum and community engagement will inform their work.
 Follow this page to receive the latest news and updates about the project and how you can have your voice heard.